MarkEdmondson1234/verbal_ga_shiny/README.md

-The JS auth (`gar_auth_jsUI()`) will only work if you are on `http://localhost:1221` and not on `http://127.0.0.1:1221` (the default when launching in RStudio), so change the address in the browser (the are both the same, but google doensøt allow I.P addresses as a JavaScript origin.
+The JS auth (`gar_auth_jsUI()`) will only work if you are on `http://localhost:1221` and not on `http://127.0.0.1:1221` (the default when launching in RStudio), so change the address in the browser (the are both the same, but Google doens't allow ip addresses as a JavaScript origin.)

 ## Screenshot